-Using a clean graduated measuring vessel, measure the amount of concentrate required for the required volume of mixture (refer 7.4.2 Calculating the Quantity of Concentration to Add to the Spray Mixture).
+Using a clean graduated measuring vessel, measure the amount of concentrate required for the required volume of mixture.

 Suitable measuring vessels include graduated plastic or glass measuring cylinders.

 Add the required amount of concentrate to the spray tank in accordance with the manufacturer's directions on the label.